metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    none of this information is ever sent anywhere and once you close down PowerShell it's all cleared.
    - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.
-   - Bugs might exist which could break things, while I do my best to avoid bugs you might want to report your findings to be fixed.
+   - Bugs may exist which could break things, while I do my best to avoid bugs you might want to report your findings to be fixed.

 ## Why do I get "Access is denied" errors

 You might see this error while loading firewall rules.

-In almost all cases this happens when `gpedit.msc` or `secpol.msc` is opened, especially if you do something with them (ex. refreshing group policy, viewing or modifying settings/rules)
+In almost all cases this happens when you use one of the management consoles such as `gpedit.msc` or `secpol.msc`, especially if you do something with them (ex. refreshing group policy, viewing or modifying settings/rules)

-To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to deploy firewall.
+To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to deploy firewall and try again.

 ## I'm missing network profile settings in Settings App